Monday, March 1…Psalm 68:24

 I bring no charges against you concerning your sacrifices or concerning your burnt offerings, which are ever before me.
 I have no need of a bull from your stall or of goats from your pens…If I were hungry I would not tell you for the world is mine, and all that is in it…Do I eat the flesh of bulls or drink the blood of goats?
 You hate my instruction and cast my words behind you…You use your mouth for evil and harness your tongue to deceit.

 It is a proper understanding of the gospel that provides the antidote.
 “Not the labor of my hands can fulfill the Laws demands.”
-We cannot achieve a right standing with God on the basis of any work or act of worship.
+We cannot achieve a right-standing with God on the basis of any work or act of worship.
 It is only through the worship (sacrifice) of Christ that we are made acceptable to God.
-And it is through the indwelling gift of the Holy Spirit that we are given a heart that desires to seek after God and to long for his beauty.
-It is, therefore, God’s work for us and in us through Christ that breaks down the barriers between the sacred and secular, and all of life becomes a venue for expressing our praise and adoration to God- whether it is in act of “temple” worship or in the worship of making coleslaw for supper for the glory for God.
+And it is through the indwelling gift of the Holy Spirit that we are given a heart that desires to seek after God, to long for his beauty and to obey his commands.
+It is, therefore, God’s work for us and in us through Christ that breaks down the barrier between the sacred and secular, and all of life becomes a venue for expressing our praise and adoration to God—whether it is in act of “temple” worship or in the worship of making coleslaw for supper for the glory for God.

 Not what I feel or do, can give me peace with God.
 Not all my prayers and sighs and tears can bear my awful load.
 Thy work alone, O Christ, can ease this weight of sin.
 Thy blood alone, O Lamb of God, can give me peace within.
 Thy love to me, O God—not mine, O Lord, to thee, can rid me of this dark unrest and set my spirit free.
 I bless the Christ of God, I rest on love divine, and with unfaltering lip and heart I call this Savior mine.
 (Horatius Bonar)